Sunday, December 4, 2022

 5. Please Tell Me

 This is a second imagined album from Berry, using mostly tracks he recorded for RPM, but also two leftovers from Flair.
 And since both labels were owned by the same company, that shouldn’t be a problem.
 In fact, I predict this would have been issued on the Crown Records label in 1957.
-This album is shorter by two songs than the previous album, and without the backup of The Dreamers.
-For a cover, I used a picture sleeve from an EP issued by El Toro Records in 2017 and changed the record company logo.
+This album is shorter by two songs than the previous album and without the backup of The Dreamers.
+For the cover, I used a picture sleeve from an EP issued by El Toro Records in 2017 and changed the record company logo.

 Richard Berry and The Pharoahs (1960)